JieZhou0805/hostinfo-fetcher/README.md

 You can run the generated binary `host_info_fetcher.exe` in the dist directory to start.

 # Changelog
+2018.10.17
-2018.10.17 - Add an option in systray menu to hide itself for five minutes.
+- Add an option in systray menu to hide itself for five minutes.
+- Update font size to 11pt.

 # Screenshots
 ![screenshot_0](https://raw.githubusercontent.com/ncu-electronic/host_info_fetcher/master/screenshots/Snipaste_2018-09-15_17-13-58.png)